Sweet Dreams (Beyoncé song): Background and concept

-The accompanying music video for "Sweet Dreams" was directed by Adria Petty, whom Knowles chose because of her intelligence and beautiful visual references.
-After Knowles learned the choreography in Los Angeles, the video was shot in a studio in Brooklyn, New York City.
+The accompanying music video for "Sweet Dreams" was directed by Adria Petty, whom Beyoncé chose because of her intelligence and beautiful visual references.
+After Beyoncé learned the choreography in Los Angeles, the video was shot in a studio in Brooklyn, New York City.
 It was the seventh video from the album, and the second to have complete color, being "Halo"'s the first.
-Knowles described it as more "graphic" when compared to the previous six videos, and commented it took "Sasha [Fierce] to the next level".
+Beyoncé described it as more "graphic" when compared to the previous six videos, and commented it took "Sasha [Fierce] to the next level".
 In the video, Fierce is symbolized by the golden robot suit she wears; it was designed by French fashion designer Thierry Mugler.